StyxOo/BrainMusic/Node-RED/README.md

 ## Node-RED

 Here you can find all the JSON backups of created flows.
 Import them as needed.
+To learn how to import and export flows, please refer to [this guide](https://nodered.org/docs/user-guide/editor/workspace/import-export).
+If you do not know how to work with node-red at all, have a look [here](https://nodered.org/docs/getting-started/).

 ### Requirements
  - Node.js  v14.16.1